Megalovania: Reception and legacy

-Since its release, "Megalovania" has become one of the most popular video game songs, appearing on television programs and being briefly sung by actor and musician Jack Black for his YouTube gaming channel, and has been described as easily recognizable just from its beginning notes even for those unfamiliar with gaming.
+Since its release, "Megalovania" has become one of the most popular video game songs, appearing on television programs and being briefly sung by actor and musician Jack Black for his YouTube gaming channel, and has been described as easily recognizable just from its first 4 notes, even for those unfamiliar with gaming.
 Ryan Woodrow for Sports Illustrated described it as a song worth listening to every now and then to "remember what a fantastic track it is", with the song in Undertale contrasting "in the best way possible" to Sans' character for the "all-out" fight.

 Several renditions of "Megalovania" have also been produced by other creators and outlets.
 The original composer for Live A Live, Yoko Shimomura, noted that after Undertales release many of her fans asked her about the song, and according to Toby Fox at an official concert she performed a remixed rendition of "Megalomania" with "Megalovania" spliced in.
 The Twitter account for Cult of the Lamb utilized the song in promotional material, with the social media handler using the game's merchandise to sound out "Megalovania"'s notes and encourage sales of it.
 For Pesterquest, a game set in the Homestuck universe, musician James Roach utilized the melody from "Megalovania" for the track "Yeah It Is".
 In 2022, "Megalovania" was played at the Vatican as part of a papal audience circus act for Pope Francis.